Explore

 Kurasawa's best film

-Posted : 3 months, 1 week ago on 29 January 2024 08:42 (A review of Seven Samurai - Criterion Collection)
+Posted : 11 months ago on 29 January 2024 08:42 (A review of Seven Samurai - Criterion Collection)

 As much as I do love Ran, The Hidden Fortress and Throne of Blood, it was Seven Samurai that I love most of Akira Kurasawa's films.
 As with all Kurasawa's films, it is incredibly well made with authentic scenery that would give meaning to the term epic and the camera work is truly spectacular.
 This is especially true in the final battle, with inspired use of moving and multiple camera, precise editing, telephoto lenses and variegated film speeds.
 As always with Kurasawa, the direction is consistently brilliant.
 Add to that a stirring score from Fumio Hayasaka and a thoughtful script and you have more reasons why Seven Samurai is so good.
 The story unfolds slowly, but never felt dull to me and is never hampered by the three-and-a-half-hour running time.
 Plus Seven Samurai is interesting for being one of the first few to utilise the plot element of recruiting/gathering of heroes into a team to achieve a goal, seen especially with when the audience is first introduced Kambei.
 The action is spectacular and looks even better with the use of multiple cameras from various angles, and any humanity Seven Samurai has, and it does have a lot, is shown in a poignant way.
 The cast are excellent, with Takashi Shimura and especially Toshiro Mifune the standouts.
 Overall, of a resume of one of the greatest directors who ever lived, responsible for many wonderful movies(and I'd say that Seven Samurai and Ran are among the best movies ever made) Seven Samurai stands tall.
 One of the easiest 10/10s I've ever given.
 Bethany Cox